J. E. Laine

 during the pandemic of 2020 J. E. Laine feared that, with the virus and everyone afraid to travel and be together, there might be some dear friends and family she might never see again.
 And so she wrote and recorded If I Never See You Again, produced by Ken Sonenberg.

+She loves writing songs and singing them.
 And she loves writing books - beachbooks kind of books - mystery and mystery romance novels.

 This page co-written by Janet Oseroff, and co-written and curated by Chris Miller, creator and writer of Animal House

 @2020 MultiMediaProperties LLC and Beachbooks Entertainment Inc. All rights reserved.